Kankoda/website/pages/projects.md

 description: Kankoda can help you build amazing apps and software.
 Here are some our our most recent projects.
 ---

-Whether you build apps or complex, distributed software, Kankoda can help.
-Here are some of our most recent projects, where we have helped as an external agency or as a part of the organization.
+Whether you build apps or complex, distributed software, [Kankoda can help](mailto:{{site.email}}).
+Here are some of our recent projects, where we have helped as an external agency or as a part of the organization.

-Don't hesitate to [reach out](mailto:{{site.email}}) if you need help with apps in particular or software in general, or if you want to build something great from scratch.

 ## Cineasterna